TseSteven/SureSide/README.md

 2. Import the ova and start the virtual server.

-3.Push DICOM image to virtual DICOM server with AE Title "SURESIDE"
+3. Push DICOM image to virtual DICOM server with AE Title "SURESIDE"

-4.See result from YOUR_VIRTUAL_IP:5002
+4. See result from YOUR_VIRTUAL_IP:5002